-The code is concise, but we're using quite a number of new things from Java 8.
-First, we invoked a stream() method on the prices list.
+The code is concise, but we're using a number of new things from modern Java.
+To start with, we invoke a stream() method on the prices list.
 This opens the door to a special iterator with a wealth of convenience functions, which we'll discuss later.

 Instead of explicitly iterating through the prices list, we're using a few special methods, such as filter() and map().
-Unlike the methods we're used to in Java and the Java Development Kit (JDK), these methods take an anonymous function-a lambda expression-as a parameter, within the parentheses ().
+Unlike the methods we were used to in older versions of Java and the Java Development Kit (JDK), these methods take an anonymous function-a lambda expression-as a parameter, within the parentheses ().
 (We'll soon explore this further.)
-We invoke the reduce() method to compute the total on the result of the map() method.
+We invoke the sum() method, which is a special form of the reduce() operation, to compute the total on the result of the mapToDouble() which is a special form of the map() method.

 The looping is concealed much like it was under the contains() method.
-The map() method (and the filter() method), however, is more sophisticated.
-For each price in the prices list, it invokes the provided lambda expression and puts the responses from these calls into a new collection.
-The reduce() method is invoked on this collection to get the final result.
+But the map() method (and the filter() method) is more sophisticated.
+For each price from the prices list that passes through the filter(), the mapToDouble() method invokes the provided lambda expression to transform the given price to a discounted price.
+The sum() method, which is a reduce operation, adds up the transformed values to provide the final result.